 Left to his own free will, his will though free

-The repetition of the phrase “free will” emphasize the theme of human creation which is making free choices, but the phrase “yet mutable” creates ambiguity that despite being free Adam had to be careful as a wrong act could make him lose his freedom.
+John Milton’s Paradise Lost has several examples of rhetoric.
+The above sentence is from Book V: The repetition of the phrase “free will” emphasizes the theme of human creation, which is making free choices, but the phrase “yet mutable” creates ambiguity that, despite being free, Adam had to be careful, as a wrong act could make him lose his freedom.

 And dost with poison, war, and sickness dwell,